The Lost Art of Resigning in Protest

 Acts of sabotage against the president are perilous to democracy.
 They’re also self-serving.

 But why are such acts—Shaub calls it “doing the right thing to serve our democracy”—so exceedingly rare?
 Because people fear that quitting could brand them as renegades and hurt future employment prospects in a company town.
 Because it’s heady to pull the levers of power, the ultimate ego rush, and people are loath to give it up.
 As the academic and essayist C.S.
-Lewis lectured in 1944, the temptation to join “the inner ring” is replete with moral compromise: “You will be drawn in … simply because at that moment, when the cup is so near your lips, you cannot bear to be thrust back again into the cold outer world. … And then, if you are drawn in, next week it will be something a little further from the rules, and next year something further still.”
+Lewis lectured in 1944, the temptation to join “the inner ring” is replete with moral compromise: “You will be drawn in … simply because at that moment, when the cup is so near your lips, you cannot bear to be thrust back again into the cold outer world … And then, if you are drawn in, next week it will be something a little further from the rules, and next year something further still.”

 Shaub publicly rebelled because he toed a line that he could not cross.
 John Feeley, the American ambassador to Panama, reached his own point of no return last winter; he later wrote that Trump had “warped and betrayed … the traditional core values of the United States.”
 Other diplomats in China, Latin America, and Mexico have bailed on Trump in more muted fashion.
 And last summer, seven in the 27-member National Infrastructure Advisory Council—tasked with helping guide cybersecurity policy—resigned en masse.
 In a group letter, they said that Trump was neglecting cybersecurity and undermining what they called America’s “moral infrastructure.”
 But like Shaub, none of these resignees dominated the news.

 Shaub tells me, “I doubt I would’ve made a noisy withdrawal in times other than these.
 But I felt I was pulling a fire alarm because the government was on fire.”
 It’s clear, however, that congressional Republicans will continue to pretend they don’t smell the smoke—unless people at the top of Trump’s heap declare in public that abetting this president is a mortal threat to their souls.
-As Lewis warned, the slippery slope of complicity “may end in a crash, a scandal, and penal servitude. … You will be a scoundrel.”
+As Lewis warned, the slippery slope of complicity “may end in a crash, a scandal, and penal servitude … You will be a scoundrel.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.